wp-plugins/wp-meetup/README.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.0 =
+* Starting with version 1.5.0, you now have the ability to show any number of previous and future events!
+Try, for example, [wp-meetup-calendar start_month=-2 end_month=2].
+This will show a total of 4 months (2 previous months, and the next 2 months, all relative to the current month).
+Play around with it, it's great to be able to have this variable calendar showing!

 = 1.4.8 =
 * We are attempting to wade through all the various bugs that have been introduced since we first created this plugin.
 We have eliminated many of them, so please let us know if you find any more!